romilv/Pattern-Recognition-for-Wireless-Image-Sensor-Network/README.md

 Quality assessment tests are run on predetermined datasets to ensure standards for this pattern recoginition tool.

-Image datasets to run simulations on available upon request
+Image datasets to run simulations on and statistical reports generated are available upon request.